The NEWSERA #CitSciComm Labs

 Another key aspect of CS projects is the effectiveness of the technology they employ: there isn’t much research on how the users interact with CS apps and their role in the project success.

-NEWSERA will tackle these and other issues in the #CitSciComm Labs, which are the core of the entire project.
-The Labs will involve small groups of citizen science practitioners (selected from the NEWSERA survey), representatives from different stakeholders groups and science communication experts: together they will collaborate on new and improved strategies of communication with quadruple helix stakeholders and journalists.
+NEWSERA tackles these and other issues in the #CitSciComm Labs, which are the core of the entire project.
+The Labs involve small groups of citizen science practitioners from 38 ongoing citizen science initiatives, the NEWSERA “Pilots” (selected from the NEWSERA survey and interviews), representatives from different stakeholders groups and science communication experts: together they collaborate on new and improved strategies of communication adressed to quadruple helix stakeholders and journalists.

-The presence of representatives of citizens and society in general, academic scientists, industries and SMEs, policy makers and journalists is crucial for the Labs: they will have an active role in voicing their interests and necessities.
-This way, with the help of communication experts, citizen scientists will be able to understand how to reach them and involve them in their projects.
+The presence of representatives of citizens and society in general, academic scientists, industries and SMEs, policy makers and journalists is crucial for the Labs: they have an active role in voicing their interests and necessities.
+This way, with the help of communication experts, citizen scientists are able to understand how to reach them and involve them in their projects.

-Each Lab will consist of a series of three co-creation workshops, that will be held online and with different groups for each country involved in the project (Spain, Portugal and Italy).
-While the co-creation workshops are held within each group, there will be moments in which all groups come together to share their work and findings.
+Each Lab consists of a series of three co-creation workshops, that are held online and with different groups for each country involved in the project (Spain, Portugal and Italy).
+While the co-creation workshops are held within each group, all groups come together in common sessions to share their work and findings.
+To learn more about the general functioning of the Labs, watch our video animation!

 The results of the Labs will be the basis for five Communication Blueprints, guidelines for more effective science communication strategies in citizen science projects that will be produced by the NEWSERA Team and made available online.